 Of all the items to put in your car, tire-changing supplies are hands down the most important.
-You’ll want to assemble a kit that includes WD-40, a spare tire, tire sealant, a jack, lug wrench, tire pressure gauge, and a tire iron.
+You’ll want to assemble a kit that includes WD-40, a spare tire, tire sealant, a jack, a lug wrench, tire pressure gauge, and a tire iron.
 This kit contains everything you need to change a tire no matter where you are when it goes flat.

 Other Emergency Items

 If you have ever taken a defensive driving course, then you know that part of the course includes having items in the car for emergencies.
-There are two items in general that you should never be without: jumper cables and an empty gas tank.
+There are two items in general that you should never be without jumper cables and an empty gas tank.
 If you go through life and never have to charge a battery or you run out of gas, then you probably never leave the house either.
 In addition, you’ll want to carry the following items: first aid kit, water bottles, duct tape, flashlight, a small toolkit, and some reflective triangles.

 Yeah, yeah, yeah, we know; you have a navigational app on your phone or built into your car.
-But how many times have you driven through an area with one bar or less on your phone.
+But how many times have you driven through an area with one bar or less on your phone?
 Believe it or not, they still print hard copies of maps.
 It never hurts to have a Rand McNally Road Atlas under the seat or in the trunk.
 This is the most dependable and iron-clad method of getting from point A to point B.

 During the Winter Season

-It’s bad enough when your car breaks down the during the summer months.
+It’s bad enough when your car breaks down during the summer months.
 But being stranded on the side of the road can be deadly if you’re not equipped with the right winter-ready gear.
-Emergency roadside experts such as highway patrol officers, tow companies, and EMT companies recommend that you store the following items in the car between November and March: Mylar blanket, small snow shovel, an extra coat, something to help with wheel traction in the snow, ice scraper, snow brush, some type of fire starter if you’re in the woods, and some water-resistant insulated snow shoes.
+Emergency roadside experts such as highway patrol officers, tow companies, and EMT companies recommend that you store the following items in the car between November and March: Mylar blanket, small snow shovel, an extra coat, something to help with wheel traction in the snow, ice scraper, snow brush, some type of fire starter if you’re in the woods, and some water-resistant insulated snowshoes.
 After all, you just never know.

 The Little Extras Never Hurt